Looking For A Chiropractor In Des Moines?

 Ice packs may be beneficial if your shoulder is tender after minor injuries or if it’s warmer than the other.

 To protect your skin, wrap a bag of frozen beans in a damp towel.
-It should be left in place for no more than 20 minutes.
+You should not leave the bag of frozen peas in place longer than 20 min.

 It’s time to warm it